deepskystacker/DSS/Installers/README.txt

     the DeepSkyStacker.app bundle.

 8. Changes to associate an icon with .dssfilelist files and to provide DeepSkyStackerLive with its own icon.

+9. Ensure that Visual C++ runtime build 35208 is installed.

 Welcome to DeepSkyStacker 5.1.10
 ======================================